yaskovdev/blog/source/_posts/2024-11-29-intro-to-genetic-programming-can-evolution-write-computer-programs.md

 The result of the program execution is two numbers: `10 2`.

-# Psh: Genetic Programming With Push
+# Psh: Genetic Programming with Push

 After checking the available Push implementations, I ended up using [Psh](https://github.com/yaskovdev/Psh) — a Push interpreter and genetic algorithm written in Java.
 It supports most of the Push instructions and the main stages of genetic algorithms (including crossover and mutation).

-# The Problem: Checking If A Number Is Even
+# The Problem: Checking if a Number is Even

 Let's consider a simple problem: checking if an integer number is even.